djsuperchief/Kyameru/site/src/getting_started.md

 ### To Route

-The To route works in the same way as the from.
+The To chain link works in the same way as the from.
 You specify what component you want to route to (with any additional setup headers) and that's it!
-The To route does have some additional parts to it.
+The To chain link does have some additional parts to it.

 #### Multiple To Routes